Barcoding64

 • Offline Usage: A barcode generator is another tool many small businesses use instead of a barcode font.
 You can find a number of these online to use free of charge.
 However, you’ll require access to the internet to utilize these tools.
 With a barcode font, you can create all the barcodes you need without an internet connection.

-How do I install the Code 39 barcode font?
+Download and install the free Code 39 barcode font

-To install the Code 39 barcode font on Windows, double-click the font file and click “Install” in the pop-up window after downloading it.
+To install the Code 39 barcode font on Windows, first download the free Code 39 font, and double-click the file and click “Install” in the pop-up window after downloading it.
 You can also try to right-click the “inFlow Code 39 Barcode.ttf” font file and select the install option from the menu that appears.
 Finally, there is a third option for installing the font.
 You can place the “inFlow Code 39 Barcode.ttf” file in your fonts folder.
 This is usually under C:WindowsFonts or C:WINNTFonts (can be reached as well by the Start Menu > Control Panel > Appearance and Themes > Fonts).

 An image of Code 39 font (free barcode font) installer window

-For OS X, all you need to do is double-click the font file and click the “install font” button at the bottom of the preview.
+For macOS, first download the Code 39 font, and double-click the font file and click the “install font” button at the bottom of the preview.

 Just like Windows, you can also place the Font file in your fonts directory.
 For macOS, you can place the font file under /Library/Fonts (for all users), or into /Users/Your_username/Library/Fonts (for you only).